Danube Experience Bike and Boat Passau-Vienna-Budapest-Belgrade-Iron Gates-Passau

 Daily program

-Your first day’s tour begins with a ride through the classic scenery of the "Great Loop" Donauschlinge, one of the most beautiful sections of the Danube.
-Along the way, you will encounter tiny villages and cozy cider taverns.
-In Austria’s only Trappist monastery at Engelhartszell you can taste their delicious liquors and cheese.
-The famous "Schlogener View" provides a wonderful panorama of the surrounding Austrian countryside.
+Your first day’s tour begins with a ride through the sublime scenery of the 'Great Loop' of Donauschlinge, one of the most beautiful sections of the Danube.
+Along the way, you'll encounter tiny villages and cozy cider taverns.
+In Engelhartszell, home to Austria’s only Trappist monastery, you can taste their delicious liquors and cheese.
+The famous 'Schlogener View' provides a wonderful panorama of the surrounding Austrian countryside.
 The boat welcomes all cyclists back on board in the charming market town of Aschach.Day 3: Devin – Bratislava (9-27 miles/15-43 km)

-Explore the fun-loving Serbian capital at the confluence of the Sava and the Danube by bike or bus, take a journey in time from the past to the present and learn about the rise and fall of Yugoslavia (optional).
-In the evening, Belgrade is bathed in a sea of light.
-Visit a colorful folklore show with traditional dances from all parts of the country, followed by typical regional specialties in the well-known Bohemian district of Skadarlija with lively folk music from a Serbian band (optional).Day 7: Cataract Canyons / Iron Gates National Park (day of rest)
+Explore the fun-loving Serbian capital at the confluence of the Sava and the Danube by bike or bus.
+Take a journey through time from the past to the present and learn about the rise and fall of Yugoslavia (optional).
+In the evening, Belgrade is bathed in a sea of warm light.
+Visit a colorful folklore show with traditional dances from all parts of the country, followed by typical regional specialties in the well-known Bohemian district of Skadarlija, with lively folk music from a Serbian band (optional).Day 7: Cataract Canyons / Iron Gates National Park (day of rest)

 Experience the stunning fjord-like landscape at close quarters from the ship’s deck.
 The river cuts through the Romanian Carpathian mountains and the mighty foothills of the Balkan mountain range.
-A spectacular landscape with steep gorges, dark forests with historic monuments and impregnable fortresses on the shores that are reflected in the blue waters of the river: this miracle of nature will take your breath away!Day 8: Novi Sad – Ilok (30 miles/48 km)
+A spectacular landscape with steep gorges, dark forests with historic monuments, and impregnable fortresses reflected in the blue waters of the river await you.
+This miracle of nature will take your breath away!Day 8: Novi Sad – Ilok (30 miles/48 km)

 The imposing Petrovaradin fortress perches high above the provincial capital of the Vojvodina.
-After cycling upstream along a flat cycle path you take a ferry to reach the gentle foothills of the Fruska Gora, with its orchards, vineyards, and idyllic farming villages.
+After cycling upstream along a flat cycle path, you'll take a ferry to reach the gentle foothills of the Fruska Gora with its orchards, vineyards, and idyllic farming villages.
 Everything in the medieval town of Ilok is about wine.
-In the evening you will have the opportunity to sample some famous Croatian wines at a local wine cellar (optional).Day 9: Batina – Mohacs (26 miles/42 km)
+In the evening, you will have the opportunity to sample some famous Croatian wines at a local wine cellar (optional).Day 9: Batina – Mohacs (26 miles/42 km)

-In the border triangle, you cycle through the never-ending "Backa."
-Small, idyllic villages and endless canola fields accompany you from Croatia to Serbia and Hungary.
+In the border triangle, you'll cycle through the never-ending 'Backa'.
+Small, idyllic villages and endless canola fields accompany you from Croatia to Serbia to Hungary.
 Farmers stop their work to greet you, and now and then you will meet a carriage.
-You will experience untouched nature in the Nemzeti National Park, and after the ferry ride to Mohacs, there is enough time for a visit at the White Stork Museum or the Memorial of the Battle of Mohacs.Day 10: Kalocsa – Solt (31 miles/50 km)
+You will experience untouched nature in the Nemzeti National Park, and after the ferry ride to Mohacs, there is enough time for a visit to the White Stork Museum or the Memorial of the Battle of Mohacs.Day 10: Kalocsa – Solt (31 miles/50 km)

-This final stage of your cycling tour can be described as magical!
-The gentle hilly countryside of the Wachau valley with its picturesque villages, historic castles, and palaces surrounded by apricot trees and terraced vineyards, is one of the loveliest stretches.
-In Weißenkirchen the cycle path is lined with cozy vintner’s taverns and you should definitely have a break in this area.
-(Optional wine tasting)!Day 15: Passau
+This final stage of your cycling tour can be described as 'magical'!
+The gentle hilly countryside of the Wachau valley with its picturesque villages, historic castles, and palaces surrounded by apricot trees and terraced vineyards is one of the loveliest stretches.
+In Weißenkirchen, the cycle path is lined with cozy vintner’s taverns - you should definitely have a break in this area (optional wine tasting)!Day 15: Passau

 Enjoy the first rays of sunlight and the early-morning tranquillity of the Danube valley one last time.
-Catch a final view of the Danube Bend at Schlögen – before you reach Passau, your heart bursting with memories and impressions.
-Disembarkation at approximately 11:00am.
-We recommend not to make any arrangements for onward connections departing before 12:00pm.Surface and terrain
+Catch a final view of the Danube Bend at Schlögen before you reach Passau, your heart bursting with memories and impressions.
+Disembarkation at approximately 11:00 am.
+We recommend not to make any arrangements for onward connections departing before 12:00 pm. -

 Boats